Building Up Your Insurance Program

 General Liability Coverage

-Contractor general liability insurance is a class of insurance that provides liability protection to businesses in the case of bodily harm or property damage during the course of business.
+Contractor General Liability Insurance is a class of insurance that provides liability protection to businesses in the case of Bodily Injury or Property Damage during the course of business.

 Contractors or developers may actually be required to have a minimum level of liability insurance either by law in some states or to win certain contracts that require it.
-Companies who complete many design-build projects will definitely want to have liability insurance in case they are sued for mistakes.
+Companies who complete many design-build projects will definitely want to have liability insurance in case they are sued alleging negligance causing bodily injury or property damage.
 Also, subcontractors are frequently required to carry liability insurance in order to work for certain general contractors.

 Errors & Omissions